morganderek/recursivechat/README.md

 ## Limitations
 The application currently supports only CSV and Excel file formats.
 Error handling for file operations and API interactions is basic and might need enhancement for production use.

-Contributing
+## Contributing
 Contributions to the project are welcome.
-You can contribute by:

-## Reporting bugs
-Suggesting enhancements
-Creating pull requests to propose improvements
-Ensure you follow the existing code structure and quality standards.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.